The Private Equity Review: Austria

 i Recent deal activity

-The financing environment for buyout transactions more or less remained unchanged, and is quite different for domestic market participants, who typically seek financing from domestic banks, and international financial sponsors, who are able to tap international banks (at least on large-cap deals).
-Leverage levels for large-cap transactions have slightly gone up in 2017 to around 6x EBITDA, and relative debt-to-equity ratios of 50 per cent.
-Small to mid-cap transactions are sometimes financed through equity only or by domestic banks.
-Leverage levels and relative debt-to-equity ratios generally tend to be lower for small to mid-cap transactions than for large-cap deals.
+The financing environment for buyout transactions more or less remained unchanged and is quite different for domestic market participants, who typically seek financing from domestic banks, and international financial sponsors, who are able to tap international banks (at least on large-cap deals).
+In the large-cap segment, debt-to-equity ratios are in the range of 50 to 60 per cent.
+In the mid-cap segment, debt-to-equity ratios tend to be more conservative, but this depends on the type of business acquired.
+Smaller deals are usually financed with equity only.

-Where leverage is employed on small and mid-cap transactions, there is usually only senior and institutional debt, as adding junior debt tends to add another layer of complexity that is often not supported by the limited transaction size.
-On large-cap transactions, separate junior debt is often added to the mix.
-Unitranche facilities are gaining ground (the most recent example being the Schweighofer Fiber transaction) High yield on the other hand, is of little significance in practice as the time and cost involved tends to be disproportionate to the gains on the pricing side.
-High yield does, however, play a role in post-completion refinancing.
+Where leverage is employed on mid-cap transactions, there is usually only senior and institutional debt, as adding junior debt tends to add another layer of complexity that is often not supported by the limited transaction size.
+On large-cap transactions, layers of junior debt are often added to the mix.
+High yield is of little significance in Austrian leveraged buyout practice as the time and cost involved tends to be disproportionate to the gains on the pricing side.
+With an increased relevance of debt funds, new financing structures are being employed more often.

 iii Key terms of recent control transactions